Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: Holographic theory for gapless states and for continuous phase transitions

 since only $\one$ condenses.
 Such a partition function cannot be modular covariant, if the bulk topological order is non-invertible.
-This is because $S,T$ matrices is more than 1-diemsnional for non-invertible topological order, and the $\one$-colonm of the $S$ matrix has a form $(\frac{d_{\one}}{D},\frac{d_{a}}{D},\frac{d_{b}}{D},\cdots)^\top$, where $d_a$ is the quantum dimension of type-$a$ bulk anyon and $D =\sqrt{\sum_a d_a^2}$.
+This is because $S^{\eM},T^{\eM}$ matrices is more than 1-dimensional for non-invertible topological order, and the $\one$-column of the $S^{\eM}$ matrix has a form $(d_{\one},d_{a},d_{b},\cdots)^\top$, where $d_a$ is the quantum dimension of type-$a$ bulk anyon and $D =\sqrt{\sum_a d_a^2}$.
 Since $d_\one =1$, $d_a \geq 1$, and $D>1$, \eqn{STZ} cannot be satisfied by the vector-like partition function \eq{Z1}.
-For non-trivial invertible 2+1D topological order, although the bulk has only the trivial type-$\one$ excitations, the chiral central charge is non-zero, and the canonical boundary is always gapless.
-Thus \frmbox{The canonical boundaries of non-trivial 2+1D topological orders are always gapless.}
+For nontrivial invertible 2+1D topological order, although the bulk has only the trivial type-$\one$ excitations, the chiral central charge is non-zero, and the $\one$-condensed boundary is always gapless.
+Thus \frmbox{The $\one$-condensed boundaries of nontrivial 2+1D topological orders are always gapless.}

-The similar arguement should also work in higher dimensions: \frmbox{The canonical boundaries of non-trivial non-invertible topological orders are always gapless.} But in higher dimensions, the canonical boundaries of non-trivial invertible topological orders can be gapped, such as the $\w_2\w_3$ invertible topological order in 4+1D \cite{WS13063238,KS14098339,K1459,T14044385,T171002545,WW170506728,WW181000844,CH211014644,FH211014654,WW211212148}.
+A similar argument is expected to also work in higher dimensions: \frmbox{The $\one$-condensed boundaries of nontrivial non-invertible topological orders are always gapless.} But in higher dimensions, the $\one$-condensed boundaries of nontrivial invertible topological orders can be gapped, such as the $\w_2\w_3$ invertible topological order in 4+1D \cite{WS13063238,KS14098339,K1459,T14044385,T171002545,WW170506728,WW181000844,CH211014644,FH211014654,WW211212148}.